aswanthkoleri/Neo/README.md

 ## How to use?
 ### Meeting Scheduling
-Schedule meeting with all the team member easily using the bot.
-The organizer just have to tell bot about the meeting, the bot will private message to all the meeting member as a reminder before 30 minutes of meeting time.<br>
+Schedule meeting with all the team members easily using the bot.
+The organizer just have to tell bot about the meeting, the bot will send private message to all the team members informing them about the meeting.
+Also, the bot will remind everyone about the meeting 30 minutes before the meeting time.<br>
 `neo discussion on <subject> at <time> <date>`
 ### Check Spam
 Bot will detect all the spam users in any stream.<br>